Black Crusade (role-playing game)

 Black Crusade is a role-playing game published in 2011 that uses the Warhammer 40,000 Roleplay system.

 Description

 Black Crusade (2011) has a martial focus.
 The player characters are followers of Chaos (not necessarily soldiers).

 Gameplay

 In Black Crusade, players take the role of Chaos-corrupted characters.
 Black Crusade, essentially, is the corrupted version of previously published Warhammer 40,000 roleplaying games.
-Characters are cast in the role of the villain, with the players actively working against the human empire and for the forces of Chaos in the sector.
+Characters are cast in the role of the antagonist, with the players actively working against the human empire and for the forces of Chaos in the sector.